 writing retreat for women

-From September 30-October 7, 2017, McGee Island, a private island off the mid-coast of Maine will be home to
+From September 22-29, 2018, McGee Island, a private island off the mid-coast of Maine, will be home to

-12 women writers for the third annual Salty Quill Writers' Retreat for Women.
-In addition to gads of uninterrupted writing time, writers will feast on three meals a day, enjoy after dinner readings and critiques, and feel free to wander two private islands, with miles of trails, kayaks, rowboats, and even an outdoor shower.
+the fourth annual Salty Quill Writers' Retreat for Women, where 12 women writers will enjoy days of uninterrupted writing time, three chef-prepared meals a day, and after-dinner readings and critiques, and freely wander two private islands with miles of trails, kayaks, rowboats, a sauna, and even an outdoor shower.

 Again, this year, we are offering two scholarships to women writers who feel they would benefit from attending the Salty Quill.
 For more information, visit our Scholarships page.